 No, we pride ourselves on our confidentiality and will never give your test results to anyone other than the person ordering the test.

 All DNA tests in Ireland are conducted outside the state.
-Based in the United Kingdom our partner laboratory employees a team of fully qualified scientists and holds full UKAS accreditation to carry out DNA testing.
-The UKAS application ensures that the lab adheres to the strictest procedures in dealing with your sample.
-Any DNA tests in Ireland undertaken by Ormond Quay Paternity Services are carried out in accordance with UKAS accreditation guidelines.
+Based in the United Kingdom our partner laboratory employees a team of fully qualified scientists and meets the requirements of ISO 17025 for paternity testing.

 The test is very simple.
 It will involve following: